LLNL/Silo/docs/Chapter2-Section6.md

 #### Returned value:
 DBReadVar returns zero on success and -1 on failure.

 #### Description:

-The DBReadVar function reads a simple variable into the given space.
+The `DBReadVar` function reads a simple variable into the given space.

-Notes:.
+Notes:

-See DBGetVar for a memory-allocating version of this function.
+See `DBGetVar` for a memory-allocating version of this function.

 ### `DBReadVarSlice()` - Read a (hyper)slab of data from a simple variable.